-- MU 111A Music Sound and Structure (or MU 145A Tonal Theory 1a or equivalent)
+- MU 111A Music Sound and Structure (or equivalent intro music theory course)

-Students entering with the equivalent of one or two semesters of college-level music theory may substitute electives for MU 111A and/or MU 112.
+Students entering with the equivalent of one or two semesters of college-level music theory may substitute electives.

 Two foundational music history & criticism courses from among the following

 - MU 235A History of Rock

 Two year-long performance courses from among the following

 Courses in this category are 2 semesters for 1 course credit

 - MU 246A Instrumental Ensemble (Band, Orchestra, Jazz Combo, Rock Lab)